ashan-indrajith-codimite/PDF-generate-bot/slack-setup-guide.md

 ### 1. Complete the "Add a message" field:
 Copy and paste this message:

-🤖 GitHub PR Bot Setup Complete!
+🤖 GitHub PR Bot Setup Complete        !
 This channel will receive automated notifications when pull requests are merged in the PDF-generate-bot repository.

 ### 2. After adding the message: